 - Customizable key control or access control parameters.

 - Possibility of tracking who enters or exits your property.

 - Major ease of use.

 - Higher level of security than traditional mechanical lock and keys.

 Some different types of access control systems include:

 Bluetooth Lock Systems

-Key fobs, also called proximity fobs, are small devices that can be held in your palm, that include authentication technology that can allow you access through a building.
-When the proper identification information is programmed into the key fob, it sends a coded signal to the matched and connected door lock, which automatically unlocks in order to grant entrance.
+Key fobs, also called proximity fobs, are small devices that can be held in your palm, which include authentication technology that can allow you access through a building.
+When the proper identification information is programmed into the key fob, it sends a coded signal to the matched and connected door lock, which automatically unlocks to grant entrance.

 Key cards appear like traditional credit cards and provide access through electronic lock secured doors.
 The key card is programmed with the proper code information, and the user can gain access by either swiping the card or directly tapping it against the card reader.
 If the key card is lost, it can easily be deactivated and replaced with a newly programmed key card blank.